.

 With this final, unexpected repute as a speed demon, Valiant, its solid, dependable, econcomical reputation still intact, found it was time to bow out.
 Valiantly.

 1980 saw the Valiant alive only in South America, where clever body panel changes enhanced its appearance and, presumably, its reputation.
-Read on!
+Finally, the last Dodge Dart was built, in 1981, in Brazil.

 Plymouth Valiant Family Sales (U.S., Not Including Dodge) - From The Standard Catalog of Chrysler.